-The Indian economy was expected to lose over ₹32,000 crores (US\$4.5 billion) every day during the first 21-days of complete lockdown, which was declared following the coronavirus outbreak.
-Under complete lockdown, less than a quarter of India's \$2.8 trillion economic movements was functional.
+The Indian economy lost over ₹32,000 crores (US\$4.5 billion) every day during the first 21-days of complete lockdown during the first wave of Covid-19.
+Under complete lockdown, less than a quarter of India's \$2.8 trillion economic movements were functional.
 Up to 53% of businesses in the country were projected to be significantly affected.
 This shows the importance of risk management in the supply chain to efficiently deal with such disruption in the business.